siju-samuel/DeepLearning.ai-Summary/Readme.md

 # DeepLearning.ai Courses Notes

-This repository contains my personal notes and summaries on [DeepLearning.ai](https://deeplearning.ai) course.
+This repository contains notes and summaries on [DeepLearning.ai](https://deeplearning.ai) course.
 I've enjoyed every little bit of the course hope you enjoy my notes too.

 [DeepLearning.ai](https://deeplearning.ai)  contains five courses which can be taken on [Coursera](https://www.coursera.org/specializations/deep-learning).
 The five courses titles are: